 The College gathers information from feeder primary schools regarding literacy/numeracy levels of all incoming Year 7 students to assist in their transition to secondary school.
-This also provides a valuable guide for extension and remediation programs for relevant students as well as for Year 7 subject teachers.
+This also provides a valuable guide for enrichment support programs for relevant students as well as for Year 7 subject teachers.

 Literacy and Numeracy support for both students and staff across all curriculum areas is provided through individual student support, in-class teacher assistance and ongoing professional development.

-All new students entering Years 7 to 10 are assessed early in Term 1 to determine their literacy levels in reading, comprehension, spelling and writing.
 Students who need additional support in literacy are those who are likely to experience difficulty in gaining meaning from secondary level texts and creating appropriate texts themselves.
-These students are identified by national literacy and numeracy tests (NAPLAN), standardized or diagnostic assessment, referrals from class teachers and parents and information from specialist staff (Additional Needs Teachers, Eagle Centre staff and the Literacy/Numeracy Coordinator).
+These students are identified by national literacy and numeracy tests (NAPLAN), standardized or diagnostic assessment HSC minimum standards test, referrals from class teachers and parent/caregivers and information from specialist staff (Additional Needs Teachers, Eagle Centre staff and the Literacy/Numeracy Coordinator).

 An Indigenous Liaison Officer / Aboriginal Education Worker (AEW) is employed at the College to help support the Indigenous students and contribute culturally to the life of the College.
 Our AEW also helps provide pathway support for senior students for post school options as well as enrich the relationship between the College and the local Indigenous Community.

 The College identifies students with notable academic potential and engages them in various programs developed to extend their talents.
 The Literacy and Numeracy Coordinators, with the support of staff and parents, identifies and monitors students from Years 7 to 10.
 Differentiated programs for extension and enrichment occur in the classroom alongside a number of extra curricular activities which are offered across the different faculties and disciplines.
 St John’s offers acceleration for students coming into Year 7 and a cross-peer level accelerant Mathematics program.
 Students also have opportunities for curriculum compacting, Tournament of Minds competition, Chess Club, SNAZZI program and enrichment workshops, school camps and lecture series also form part of our curriculum extension program.